sebi83/AMCEF_microserviceapp/README.md

-# Python microservice REST API assignment
+# Python  REST API assignment

-A small REST API microservice without authentication.
+A small REST API without authentication.
 Built with Django Rest Framework.
 Can be used to create, read, update and delete posts and users.
 When <id> of a post is not found in local database, it will be retrieved from the remote API.
 ## Installation Instructions:

 - Git clone the repository and make a new virtual enviroment.